Reading time: 5 minutes

 - Check the maximum amount of cover you can apply for with your current super fund.

-- Get a quote from your fund for the premium cost for a higher level of protection than that provided by your default cover.
+- If your default cover is inadequate, get a quote from your fund for the premium cost for a higher level of protection.

 - Consider whether you are prepared to provide health information or undertake a medical examination to obtain a higher level of cover.

-- Compare the death cover provided by different types of super funds (industry, retail and corporate funds), as some funds offer higher cover and more flexible policy options.
+- Compare the death cover provided by other super funds, as some funds offer higher cover and more flexible policy options.

 - Investigate the level of death cover available through insurance outside super.